jayatithakkar/AI_Face_Mask_Detection/README.md

 - Displays a grid of random sample images from the dataset.
 - Plots pixel intensity distribution for a sample of images, either RGB or grayscale.

+### 10. `train.py`

+This script defines a convolutional neural network (CNN) for image classification, including the CustomCNN class, dataset loading functions, model training and validation, and performance evaluation on a test dataset.

+**Functionality:**
+- Defines the CustomCNN class for CNN models.
+- Loads image datasets for training, validation, and testing.
+- Trains and validates the CNN model.

+---

+### 11. `evaluate.py`

+This script includes functions for evaluating a trained CNN model on a test dataset, providing detailed performance metrics.

+**Functionality:**
+- Loads a trained CNN model and test dataset.
+- Evaluates the model on the test dataset.
+- Calculates and displays performance metrics like confusion matrix, precision, recall, and F1 score.
+- Plots confusion matrix and classification reports.

+---

+### 12. `test.py`

+This script is designed for making predictions on individual images using a trained CNN model.

+**Functionality:**
+- Loads a trained CNN model.
+- Predicts the class of individual images.
+- Displays the images with their predicted classes.

 ---

 ## Setup and Dependencies: